Devadasi: Mahari Devadasi of Odisha

 In the eastern state of Odisha Devadasis were known colloquially as Maharis of the Jagannath temple complex.
 The term Devadasi referred to the women who danced inside the temple.
-Devadasi, or mahari, means "those great women who can control natural human impulses, their five senses and can submit themselves completely to God (Vachaspati)."
-Mahari means Mahan Nari that is, the woman belonging to God.
-Sri Chaitanayadev had defined Devadasis as Sebayatas who served God through dance and music.
-Pankaj Charan Das, the oldest guru of Odissi classical dance and who comes from a Mahari family, defines Mahari as Maha Ripu-Ari, one who conquers the five main ripus - enemies.
+Devadasi, or mahari, means "those great women who can control natural human impulses, their five senses and can submit themselves completely to God (Vachaspati)".
+Mahari is a contraction of Mahan Nari, translating to, "the woman belonging to God".
+Chaitanya had defined Devadasis as Sebayatas who served God through dance and music.
+Pankaj Charan Das, the oldest guru of Odissi classical dance and who comes from a Mahari family, defines Mahari as Maha Ripu-Ari, one who conquers the six main ripus – enemies.

 Unlike other parts of India, the Odia Mahari Devadasis were never sexually liberal and were expected to remain celibate upon becoming Devadasis.
 However, there are records of Odia Mahari Devadasi having relationships and children.
-It is said that the daughters of the Maharis of the Jagannath temple took to other professions such as nursing in the mid-20th century due to stigma attached to their inherent profession, which may suggest prostitution.
+It is said that the daughters of the Maharis of the Jagannath temple took to other professions such as nursing in the mid-20th century due to stigma attached to their inherent profession, as dance was frowned up during the colonial era.

 The 1956 Orissa Gazette lists nine Devadasis and eleven temple musicians.
 By 1980, only four Devadasis were left – Harapriya, Kokilaprabha, Parashmani, and Shashimani.
 By 1998, only Shashimani and Parashmani were still alive.
 The daily ritualistic dance had stopped, although Shashimani and Parashmani served in a few of the yearly temple rituals such as Nabakalebara, Nanda Utsava, and Duara Paka during Bahuda Jatra.
 The last of the Devadasis, Shashimani, died on 19 March 2015, at the age of 92.

 Yellamma Cult of Karnataka in South India

 In the southern Indian state of Karnataka the Devadasi system was practiced for over 10 centuries.
 Chief among them was the Yellamma cult.

 There are many stories about the origin of the Yellamma cult.
-The most popular story indicates that Renuka was the daughter of a Brahmin, married the sage Jamadagni, and was the mother of five sons.
+The most popular story indicates that Renuka was the daughter of a Brahmin, who married the sage Jamadagni, and was the mother of five sons.
 She used to bring water from the Malaprabha river for the sage's worship and rituals.
 One day at the river she saw a group of youths engaged in water sports and forgot to return home in time for her husband's worship and rituals, which made Jamadagni question her chastity.
 He ordered their sons one by one to punish their mother, but four of them refused on one pretext or the other.
-The sage cursed them to become eunuchs and had Renuka beheaded by his fifth son, Parashuram.
+The sage cursed them to become eunuchs and had Renuka beheaded by his fifth son, Parashurama.
 To everybody's astonishment, Renuka's head multiplied by tens and hundreds and moved to different regions.
 This miracle inspired her four eunuch sons as well as others to become her followers and worship her head.